|

 Lesbian & Gay Film Festival whenever that hits town, offering a wide choice of snacks

-Jaunt north and call in at the Foresters Inn, a gay pub with pool, food and slightly
+Jaunt north and call in at the New Foresters, a fine refurbished gay

 community hub now largely occupied by boisterous lasses with male guests in tow,